Different types of vaginal suppositories on a light blue surface

 How to Treat a Yeast Infection

 If yeast infections reoccur, with more than one or two per year, the yeast causing the infection might not be Candida albicans, but another fungal strain.
-If you experience chronic or recurring yeast infections, please contact our doctors so they can reevaluate your symptoms and prescribe different medications to help control the yeast overgrowth.
+If you experience chronic or recurring yeast infections, please contact our providers so they can reevaluate your symptoms and prescribe different medications to help control the yeast overgrowth.

-If your yeast infection keeps coming back, our doctors may need to prescribe long-course vaginal therapy with antifungal medicine that you need to take over a longer period of time.
+If your yeast infection keeps coming back, our providers may need to prescribe long-course vaginal therapy with antifungal medicine that you need to take over a longer period of time.
 In addition, if you keep getting yeast infections, consider a few lifestyle changes like cutting back on sugar, alcohol and smoking.

 How Do You Prevent a Yeast infection?